-67. The following section identifies a series of policy sections, which have been guided and shaped by the key issues identified by the community and upon which the Plan can have the greatest impact.
-The policies are complementary and in support of the Plan's Vision and broad aims.

-68. These are:

-- Protecting and Enhancing the Natural Environment and meeting the Biodiversity Emergency. - Meeting the Challenge of Climate Change - Ensuring Good Quality and Affordable housing. - Ensuring High Quality and Distinctive Design. - Conserving and Enhancing the Built Heritage. - Ensuring Good Quality Local Community Facilities. - Improving the Transport Situation. - 69.
-Each policy section contains policies that will influence planning and development in the parish.
-Each section also contains background information outlining the objectives and stating why they are relevant and important to the parish. - 70.
-While neighbourhood plan policies must relate to development and land use, this does not mean that the Plan cannot include other non-planning related policies that matter to the community.
-It is important that the Plan makes a clear distinction between planning and non-planning policies.
+- 67. The following section identifies a series of Policy Sections, which have been guided and shaped by the key issues identified by the community and upon which the Plan can have the greatest impact.
+The policies are complementary and in support of the Plan's Vision and broad aims. - 68.
+These Policy Sections are: - Protecting and Enhancing the Natural Environment and meeting the Biodiversity Emergency. - Meeting the Challenge of Climate Change - Ensuring Good Quality and Affordable Housing that Meets Local Need. - Ensuring High Quality, Sustainable and Distinctive Design. - Conserving and Enhancing the Built Heritage. - Ensuring Good Quality Local Community Facilities. - Improving the Local Transport Situation. - 69.
+Each policy section contains policies that will influence planning and development in the Parish.
+Each section also contains background information outlining the objectives and stating why they are relevant and important to the Parish. - 70.
+While Neighbourhood Plan policies must relate to development and land use, this does not mean that a Neighbourhood Plan cannot include other non-planning related policies that matter to the community.
+It is important, however, that the Plan makes a clear distinction between planning and non-planning policies.
 This is achieved by referencing the former as a 'Policy' and the latter as a 'Parish Action.' - 71.
 While every effort has been made to make this, and other parts of the Plan, easy to understand, the wording of the actual policies is necessarily more formal so that it complies with statutory requirements. - 72.
 It is important to note that when using the Plan to form a view on a development proposal or a policy issue, the whole document and the policies contained in it, as well as relevant national and local planning, should be considered together.